d-fathi/pyams_lib/docs/Examples/RLCCircuit.rst

 RLC Circuit Simulation
 ===============================

-This document describes the implementation of an RLC circuit using `pyams_lib` for transient analysis.
+This document describes the implementation of an RLC circuit using `pyams.lib` for transient analysis.
 The simulation evaluates the voltage and current characteristics over time.

 RLC Circuit
 ------------